TylerPetri/chat-platform/README.md

 * Submit bugs and feature requests to the email below, and help us verify as they are checked in
 * Review source code changes
 * Review the documentation and make pull requests for anything from typos to new content

+## Authors

+Sole author

+## License

+This project is licensed under the MIT License

 ## Questions